iosipratama/readcv-clone/README.md

 2. Replace the content and images with your own
 3. Deploy anywhere (GitHub Pages, Vercel, Netlify, etc.)

+Feel free to fork and make it your own!

 ---

-Feel free to fork and make it your own!
+## Changelog
+2025-07-05: added simple hover effect on the links.